Computing one-loop corrections to effective vertices with two scales in the EFT for Multi-Regge processes in QCD: Gauge-invariant Effective Field Theory for Multi-Regge processes in QCD

 where we have passed from integration over $x_+$ and $x_-$ to integration over $\tilde{x}_+$ and $\tilde{x}_-$ with the Jacobian $1/(1-r^2)$ and we denote explicitly, that Wilson line depends on $\tilde{x}_+$.
 Integrating by parts over $\tilde{x}_+$ one obtains:

 When $\tilde{x}_+=+\infty$, Wilson line in the first term stretches from $-\infty$ to $+\infty$ and such Wilson line is invariant w.r.t. gauge transformations which become trivial at large distances from the origin.
-Invariance w.r.t. this subgroup of gauge transformations is enough for perturbation theory.
+Invariance w.r.t. this subgroup of gauge transformations is enough for perturbation theory in covariant gauges, which we will use.
 The second term in last expression is equal to zero at $r=0$ due to kinematic constraint (\ref{Eq:kin-constr-R}).
 To nullify it at $r\neq 0$ we propose to modify the kinematic constraints (\ref{Eq:kin-constr-R}) and (\ref{Eq:kin-constr-Q}) as follows:

 As it was noted above, modification of kinematic constraint for Reggeized quarks is not necessary for gauge invariance, but it turns out, that calculation of many scalar integrals is simpler in such ``regularized'' MRK, so we propose to use constraint (\ref{Eq:r-kin-constr-Q}) at least on the level of scalar integrals.